-ADVANCED MODE'S EDIT DISPLAY CAS PROVENCED - EDIT

-- 1 Target frame size.
-This allows you to select the size of the framed area you wish to accept or reject from the displayed discrimination pattern.
-There is a choice of three sizes.
-See pages 77-78. - 2 Reject or accept framed area.
-Instructs Explorer II to accept the framed area on selection of the tick icon.
-Selection of the cross icon will reject the framed area.
+ADVANCED MODE'S EDIT DISPLAY elerer ADVANCED - EDIT 1 X 10 2 Æ 6 3 1 5 1) Target frame size.
+This allows you to select the (5)Iron Mask.
+This shaded block indicates whether IRON size of the framed area you wish to accept or reject MASK function is ON or OFF.
+See page 45. from the displayed discrimination pattern.
+There is (6) Discrimination pattern.
+The shaded and unshaded a choice of three sizes.
+See pages 77-78. areas of the screen schematically represent the current 2) Reject or accept framed area.
+Instructs Explorer target discrimination characteristics.
+See pages 42-43 to accept the framed area on selection of the tick for basic information. icon.
+Selection of the cross icon will reject the (7)Pinpoint.
+This shaded block indicates whether framed area.
 This edits the current pattern.
-See page 78. - 3 Horizontal navigation.
-Pressing the shift button adjacent to these arrows moves the target frame to the left or right of screen. - 4 Depth indicator.
-The clear portion of the depth indicator represents the approximate distance of a target below the coil.
-The top of the indicator represents the position of the coil and the bottom represents 12 inches (300mm) from the coil.
+See PINPOINT function is ON or OFF.
+See page 59. page 78.
+Target Crosshair.
+Represents the detected object's (3) Horizontal navigation.
+Pressing the shift button properties on a two-dimensional scale of adjacent to these arrows moves the target frame discrimination.
+See page 42. to the left or right of screen.
+(4) Depth indicator.
+The clear portion of the depth (9) Target frame.
+Any area of the screen enclosed by this frame may be excluded from or become part of your indicator represents the approximate distance of a preferred target pattern. target below the coil.
+The top of the indicator represents the position of the coil and the bottom (10)Vertical navigation.
+Pressing the shift buttons next represents 12 inches (300mm) from the coil.
 The bar will be clear if the target is too far from the coil or its depth cannot be accurately gauged.